Josh-Wagner1/Milestone1_Group59/Software Design Document.md

 #### 4.2.2 Consistency Across Wireframes

-- **Navigation**: The top menu remains consistent, with navigation options like "Nutrition Filter," "Food Search," "Nutrition Breakdown," and "Weight Calculator."
+- **Navigation**: The top menu remains consistent, with navigation options like "Nutrition Filter", "Food Search", "Nutrition Breakdown", and "Weight Calculator".
 This ensures users can switch between features without confusion.
+The "Exit" button is consistently placed in the top-right corner of all screens except the Welcome Screen.
+This ensures that users have a clear and accessible option to exit the application at any time, contributing to a smooth user experience.
 - **Visual Consistency**: The use of input fields, buttons, and tables follows a standardized format across wireframes, creating a good user experience.
 - **Justification**: Maintaining consistency in user navigation and layout helps reduce the cognitive load on users and ensures that they can use the app efficiently across different features.